matrix-org/matrix.org/content/blog/2015/03/2015-03-09-synapse-0-8-0-android-0-2-2-sdk-app-ios-0-3-1-sdk-app-javascript-sdk-0-0-1-released-oh-my.md

 Improvements:
  * Fixed warnings with 64bits builds.
  * Room history: Improve scrolling handling when keyboard appears.
- * Contacts: Prompt user when local contacts tab is selected if constact sync is disabled.
+ * Contacts: Prompt user when local contacts tab is selected if contact sync is disabled.

 Bug fixes:
  * Fix crash when switching rooms while the event stream is resuming.